Throvn/js-html-template-strings/README.md

-# HTML highlighting for JS
+# HTML highlighting for JavaScript & TypeScript

 This extension enables syntax highlighting for template strings (\`\`).
 It is fully compatible with all of your favorite color schemes too!